zhangteng5513/plcontainer/README.md

 1. Login to Vagrant: `vagrant ssh`
 1. Go to the PL/Container directory: `cd /plcontainer`
+1. plcontainer needs libcurl >=7.40.
+If the libcurl version on your system is low, you need to upgrade at first.
+For example, you could download source code and then compile and install, following this page: [Install libcurl from source](https://curl.haxx.se/docs/install.html).
+Note you should make sure the libcurl library path is in the list for library lookup.
+Typically you might want to add the path into LD_LIBRARY_PATH and export them in shell configuration or greenplum_path.sh on all nodes.
 1. Make and install it: `make clean && make && make install`

 Database restart is not required to catch up new container execution library,